 The Bolivarian Games are a multi-sport competition involving athletes from Bolivia, Colombia, Ecuador, Panama, Peru, and Venezuela.
 The games attract these countries top athletes to compete in events similar to those at the Olympics.
 The purpose of these games are to inspire unity through sport amongst the Bolivarian countries.

 In regards to the medals earned, Peru was once the dominant country until the 1960s.
-Now, Venezuela dominates the games.
+Up until 2009, Venezuela dominated the games, but recently it has been Colombia.

 Interesting Fact: The Bolivarian Games serve to commemorate Simón Bolívar, aka “El Libertador.”
 Simón was the leader of many independence movements throughout South America during a period of conflicts that came to be called Bolívar’s War.
 Eventually, liberty was achieved for the countries of Venezuela, Colombia, Ecuador, Peru, Panama and Bolivia where he is now revered as their hero.